-Barrier Lake is one of the most popular spots to head in the entire park and is an amazing Kananaskis hike to enjoy.
-It’s beautiful for one, but you can reach it in less than an hour from Calgary, as it’s located right after the Kananaskis entrance.
+Barrier Lake is one of the most popular lakes in the entire park and the Barrier Lake Trail is a fantastic Kananaskis hike to enjoy.
+It’s beautiful for one, but you can also reach it in less than an hour from Calgary, as it’s located right after the Kananaskis entrance.

-Visitors can choose to either enjoy the lakeshore, or go for a moderate hike to the Prairie View lookout point, head up Jewell Pass via the Prairie View trail, or continue up to Yates Mountain and check out the Barrier Lake Fire Lookout.
-There’s a lot of options here!
+Visitors can choose to either enjoy the Barrier Lake lakeshore, or go for a moderate hike to the Prairie View lookout point, head up Jewell Pass via the Prairie View trail, or continue up to Yates Mountain and check out the Barrier Lake Fire Lookout.
+There’s a lot of options here for a great day out in the mountains here.

-Whatever you want to do, Barrier Lake offers fun for the entire family and for all types of hikers.
+Whatever you want to do, the Barrier Lake hike offers fun for the entire family and for all types of hikers.

 Jewell Pass and Barrier Lake Lookout via Prairie View Trail